cgiffard/Captionator/README.markdown

 The following lists options which you can pass to captionator:

 * `enableCaptionsByDefault` (Boolean) - determines whether to show captions by default, if a caption language matches the user's UA language or is selected for display according to the rules outlined in the [WHATWG specification](http://www.whatwg.org/specs/web-apps/current-work/multipage/video.html).
 Tracks with the `enabled` attribute set to `true` will be displayed regardless of this option.
-* `container`(Array | String | DOMObject) - defines either a single element or a list of elements which captionator will append the captions to instead of automatically generating its own elements.
 * `exportObjects` (Boolean) - instructs Captionator to export its own implementation of the TimedTextTrack objects (TextTrack, TextTrackCue, etc.) into the global scope.
 Captionator ordinarily keeps these within its own object.
 You might find this useful for creating code which utilises `instanceof` conditionals, or creates instances of these objects itself, which you want to be native-TextTrack-support-agnostic.
 (Phew, what a mouthful.)

+**Temporarily Disabled**

+The following items are temporarily disabled while the WHATWG spec is implemented (as opposed to the W3 spec previously used)

+* `container`(Array | String | DOMObject) - defines either a single element or a list of elements which captionator will append the captions to instead of automatically generating its own elements.

 New Features
 ---------------

-* Support for `aria-describedby`
+* Support for `aria-describedby`, `aria-live`, and `aria-atomic`
-* Implements the W3 draft Multitrack Media API proposal: http://www.w3.org/WAI/PF/HTML/wiki/Media_MultitrackAPI
+* <s>Implements the W3 draft Multitrack Media API proposal: http://www.w3.org/WAI/PF/HTML/wiki/Media_MultitrackAPI</s>
+* Now implements the WHATWG draft [Timed Text Track specification](http://www.whatwg.org/specs/web-apps/current-work/multipage/video.html), which is far more up to date and better documented.
 * Through the spec, supports dynamic subtitle toggling (as demonstrated in the example file)
 * Supports multiple (simultaneously playing) video files on a page, each with an unlimited number of tracks
 * Adaptively scales default subtitle UI to fit video